How to Apply Hair Fibers

 Match the shade accurately

 A fiber that is slightly too dark or light will be visible up close.
-When in doubt, match to the mid-tone of your hair rather than the darkest strand.
+When choosing between two shades, always select the darker option to match your root color.

 Apply in layers